 If the column has a vapor product the controller directly manipulates the vapor flow (Fig-1a) so that pressure can be controlled.
-This method is normally used for vacuum column (Fig-1b), the pressure controller varying the quantity of spillback to the ejector suction.
+This method is normally used for vacuum columns (Fig-1b), the pressure controller varying the quantity of spillback to the ejector suction.
 The spill-back control method can also be applied to the pressure columns where the vapor product is compressed.
-In the schemes are shown in Fig-1a & 1b, the rate of condensation is usually manipulated by accumulator level.
+In the schemes shown in Fig-1a & 1b, the rate of condensation is usually manipulated by the accumulator level.
 For the stacked condenser shown in Fig-1c, condensation rate control is more difficult.

 Appropriate piping of the vapor product line is imperative to the success of the above control method.
-As per Fig-1d, if there is a low leg in which liquid can be accumulated due to entrainment or atmospheric condensation; backpressure can be caused to the column that may interfere in the pressure control.
+As per Fig-1d, if there is a low leg in which liquid can be accumulated due to entrainment or atmospheric condensation; backpressure can be caused to the column that may interfere with the pressure control.

 2. Flooded Condenser:

-This pressure controlling method is one of the best methods for a total condenser system.
+This pressure-controlling method is one of the best methods for a total condenser system.
 Some of the condenser surfaces are flooded with liquid always.
-The flow of condensate from the condenser is directly or indirectly controller to vary the flooded area.
+The flow of condensate from the condenser is directly or indirectly controlled to vary the flooded area.
 In the flooded area, heat transfer is very low as heat is transferred by sensible heat exchange only.
 To increase the distillation column pressure, the flow of condensate from the condenser should be less.
 This low rate enhances the flooded area in the condenser and reduces the surface area exposed to vapor condensation.
-This results in a reduction of condensation rate, thereby raising the pressure of the distillation column.
+This results in a reduction of the condensation rate, thereby raising the pressure of the distillation column.